 FAQ

 2. How many people fit in a Sprinter for a NYC bachelorette?
-The Mercedes Sprinter platform that DD and the specialty Sprinter operators run seats 13-14 passengers comfortably with luggage capacity, which covers the typical bachelorette party of 8-14 cleanly.
-For groups under 8, an Escalade or S-Class sedan tier handles the night at a lower rate; for groups over 14, the standard answer is a party bus or two coordinated Sprinters with a single dispatch contact.
+The Mercedes Sprinter platform that the specialty group operators run seats 13-14 passengers comfortably with luggage capacity, which covers the typical bachelorette party of 8-14 cleanly.
+For groups under 8, a First Class SUV or S-Class sedan tier handles the night at a lower rate; for groups over 14, the standard answer is a full-size party bus or two coordinated Sprinters with a single dispatch contact — which is why the dedicated party-bus specialist at #1 handles the largest bachelorettes in one vehicle.

 3. Can a NYC car service handle multi-borough pickups for a bachelorette?
-Yes, and the multi-pickup is the use case that most rewards pre-booked Sprinter over rideshare on a Friday or Saturday night.
-Detailed Drivers and the specialty group operators on this list configure multi-stop runs natively at the published hourly rate.
+Yes, and the multi-pickup is the use case that most rewards a pre-booked party bus or Sprinter over rideshare on a Friday or Saturday night.
+NYC Party Bus Limo, Detailed Drivers, and the specialty group operators on this list configure multi-stop runs natively at the quoted hourly rate.
 A typical bachelorette pickup pattern: Park Slope, Williamsburg, Astoria, Manhattan dinner, midtown rooftop, Lower East Side venue, late-night Williamsburg return drop.
 The hourly meter holds across the full window without surge multipliers stacking at any leg.

 4. Can a NYC bachelorette Sprinter do a Hamptons or North Fork wine tour day trip?
 Yes.
-DD and the specialty Sprinter operators run the Hamptons and North Fork day-trip product as a published hourly booking, typically 10-12 hours for the full Manhattan-to-Long-Island-and-return circuit.
+NYC Party Bus Limo, DD, and the specialty group operators run the Hamptons and North Fork day-trip product as a published hourly booking, typically 10-12 hours for the full Manhattan-to-Long-Island-and-return circuit.
 The standard pattern: 9 AM Manhattan pickup, three to four winery stops on the North Fork, lunch at one of the vineyard restaurants, return drop in Manhattan or Brooklyn by 8-9 PM.
-Industry estimate cost on the published $175/hour Sprinter rate runs $1,750-2,100 for the full day before tolls, gratuity, and tasting fees.
+On DD’s published $200/hour Sprinter rate the day runs roughly $2,000-2,400 before tolls, gratuity, and tasting fees; party-bus and Sprinter group rates at the specialist are quoted per booking in the same day-trip band.

 6. Do Sprinter party buses surge on Friday and Saturday nights?
-Pre-booked Sprinter operators on this list publish flat hourly and point-to-point rates that do not surge.
+Pre-booked party-bus and Sprinter operators on this list quote flat hourly and point-to-point rates that do not surge.
 App-based services (Uber, Lyft) apply dynamic pricing 24/7, with the highest multipliers typically between 11 PM and 3 AM on Friday and Saturday nights and during weather events.
-The flat-rate posture is the single biggest cost advantage of pre-booked Sprinter for bachelorette use, which by definition runs across the highest-multiplier hours of the week.
+The flat-rate posture is the single biggest cost advantage of a pre-booked group vehicle for bachelorette use, which by definition runs across the highest-multiplier hours of the week.

-7. How early should I book a NYC bachelorette Sprinter?
-Two to three weeks for a confirmed Saturday-night Sprinter booking during peak wedding season (April through October), with three to five weeks for Saturdays in May, June, September, and October.
-DD’s SoHo dispatch will accept sedan-tier and Escalade bookings closer to the date when capacity holds, but the Sprinter and S-Class tiers consistently book out by mid-week.
+7. How early should I book a NYC bachelorette party bus or Sprinter?
+Two to three weeks for a confirmed Saturday-night party-bus or Sprinter booking during peak wedding season (April through October), with three to five weeks for Saturdays in May, June, September, and October.
+Sedan-tier and First Class SUV bookings hold closer to the date when capacity allows, but full-size party buses, the Sprinter tier, and the S-Class tier consistently book out by mid-week.
 For Hamptons or North Fork day trips on a Saturday during peak season, four weeks is the minimum sane lead time.

 8. What should bachelorette planners look for in a NYC party transportation operator?
 Five things in order of importance: TLC base license verification, vehicle inspection cadence on top of the regulatory floor, late-night and Sunday-morning dispatch depth, multi-pickup and hourly booking products without per-stop surcharges, and a written rate confirmation that holds across midnight.
 Reputable operators answer all five in plain language at booking.
 Operators that hedge on any of the five are signaling that the night may not run the way the planner has scoped it.